springfall2008/batpred/docs/config-yml-settings.md

 ## Solcast Solar Forecast

+As described in the [Predbat installation instructions](install.md#solcast-install), Predbat needs a solar forecast in order to predict solar generation and battery charging which can be provided by the Solcast integration.

 The template apps.yaml is pre-configured with regular expressions for the following configuration items that should auto-discover the Solcast entity names.
 They are unlikely to need changing although a few people have reported their entity names don't contain 'solcast' so worth checking, or edit if you have non-standard names:

-- **pv_forecast_today** - Entity name for today's solcast forecast
+- **pv_forecast_today** - Entity name for today's Solcast forecast
-- **pv_forecast_tomorrow** - Entity name for tomorrow's solcast's forecast
+- **pv_forecast_tomorrow** - Entity name for tomorrow's Solcast's forecast
-- **pv_forecast_d3** - Entity name for solcast's forecast for day 3
+- **pv_forecast_d3** - Entity name for Solcast's forecast for day 3
-- **pv_forecast_d4** - Entity name for solcast's forecast for day 4 (also d5, d6 & d7 are supported, but not that useful)
+- **pv_forecast_d4** - Entity name for Solcast's forecast for day 4 (also d5, d6 & d7 are supported, but not that useful)

-If you do not have a PV array then comment out or delete these lines from apps.yaml.
+If you do not have a PV array then comment out or delete these Solcast lines from apps.yaml.

-If you have multiple PV arrays connected to GivEnergy Hybrid inverters or you have GivEnergy AC-coupled inverters, then ensure your configuration in solcast covers all arrays.
+If you have multiple PV arrays connected to GivEnergy Hybrid inverters or you have GivEnergy AC-coupled inverters, then ensure your PV configuration in Solcast covers all arrays.

-If however you have a mixed PV array setup with some PV that does not feed into your GivEnergy inverters (e.g. hybrid GE inverters but a separate older FIT array that directly feeds AC into the house), then it's recommended that solcast is only configured for the PV connected to the GivEnergy inverters.
+If however you have a mixed PV array setup with some PV that does not feed into your GivEnergy inverters (e.g. hybrid GE inverters but a separate older FIT array that directly feeds AC into the house), then it's recommended that Solcast is only configured for the PV connected to the GivEnergy inverters.

 ## Energy Rates